-- Programs that target child participants in PreK-2nd grade will use a post-only, parent questionnaire (i.e., MFF Parent Survey) with parents of the child participants. - Programs that target child participants in 3rd-5th grade will use a post/retrospective prequestionnaire with participants (i.e., That's Me, My Choices). - Programs that target adolescent participants in 6th-12th grade (age 12-18) will use the 9-item dietary assessment component of the National Youth Risk Behavior Survey (YRBS) developed by the Centers for Disease Control and Prevention1 (i.e., Fruit and Vegetable Screener for Youth).
+- Programs that focus on child participants in PreK-2nd grade will use a post-only, parent questionnaire (i.e., MFF Parent Survey) with parents of the child participants. - Programs that focus on child participants in 3rd-5th grade will use a post/retrospective prequestionnaire with participants (i.e., That's Me, My Choices). - Programs that focus on adolescent participants in 6th-12th grade (age 12-18 years) will use the 9-item dietary assessment component of the National Youth Risk Behavior Survey (YRBS) developed by the Centers for Disease Control and Prevention1 (i.e., Fruit and Vegetable Screener for Youth).